cesar-douady/open-lmake/doc/src/glossary.md

 In the first case, it is very difficult to devise a flow to avoid such compilation.
-A possibility would be to split the compilation process into 2 parts, the first one filtering out comments, this has generally adverse consequences (such as line numbers being altered or source file name being difficult to trace).
+A possibility would be to split the compilation process into 2 parts, the first one filtering out comments, this has generally adverse consequences (such as line numbers being altered or source filename being difficult to trace).

 In the second case, the solution is probably pretty trivial : just suppress the contemplated include/import line.